on humanism and environmental crisis

 The language with objects and people opened so far forbidden domains of ownership and calculating.
 And the hominids were (at last) ready for this critical jump, they were not only ultra-social but also “ultra” engaged with material culture (Colin Renfrew, Prehistory).
 This was the beginning of the world we now call “reality”.
 It was a different world than ticks or bats… and hominids’.
 It was a uniquely human reality shared in this social circle and soon shared by all humans.

-This concept challenges the belief deep-seated in our collective unconsciousness, an image of a human being as a smarter animal.
-When you open the skull you have the same brain as an animal but bigger.
+This concept of a brand new type of communication challenges the belief deep-seated in our collective unconsciousness, an image of a human being as a smarter animal.
+No!
+This new system was non-continuous, ( it is what good old Noam Chomsky and Eric Lenneberg were saying) When you open the skull you have the same brain as an animal but bigger.
 When scientists look into its function, again it is the same but smarter, more complex, with more memory, better thinking, etc.

-The consequences of this unspoken myth are profound.
+The consequences of this unspoken myth, this illusion are profound.
 It implies that we can’t change, can’t be blamed, and can’t be responsible.
 The forces that created this mess are beyond us, whether divine or “in our genes.”
 Or most likely: “whatever”.
 Even religious people who do not believe in the evolution of animals into humans see the human world as essentially the same as animals but more complex.
+But it is an illusion, these two systems are completely different semiotically, and animal code means benefits to animal’s niche.
+Symbolic, shared reality has meaning for the niche of the species, Homo Sapiens.
+We are children of social, tribal, shared reality not slaves of animalistic survival.

-So, the new paradigm, the hybrid mind: the ancient and newer algorithms are working constantly, the instinctual world separated for each of us, but when we talk, write, think creatively, when we act consciously, we piggyback new reality, a new World built in the infancy shared by every human, and by humans only.
+So, embrace the new paradigm, the hybrid mind: the ancient and newer algorithms are working constantly, the instinctual world separated for each of us, but when we talk, write, and think creatively when we act consciously, we piggyback new reality, a new World built in the infancy shared by every human, and by humans only.

 Origins of materialism (reading A.Hinton’s Understanding context)